 In that context, PAgES address the modernization of the HE sectors in Libya through a participatory approach in order to form well-trained journalists, to improve quality education and to boost the social media growth.

 PAgES aims at contributing to the modernization of the Higher Education (HE) sector in Libya and support the implementation of the Bologna Process through a bottom-up approach for the design and pilot of a Master Course in Cross-Media Journalism.

-- To exchange best practices in the field of HE and cross-media journalism by means of an analysis of the state of the art;
+- exchange best practices in the field of higher education and cross-media journalism by means of an analysis of the state of the art;

-- To create or improve Multimedia Labs in Libyan Universities to support technical training;
+- create and improve Multimedia Labs in Libyan Universities to support technical training;

-- To build capacities of staff through a training framework and study visits at the EU universities;
+- build capacities of staff through a training framework and study visits at the EU partner universities;

-- To develop a curriculum in Cross-Media Journalism based on a wide consultation;
+- develop a curriculum in Cross-Media Journalism based on a participatory approach;

-- To set-up and offer a Master Program in Cross-Media Journalism in Libya.
+- set-up and offer a Master Program in Cross-Media Journalism in Libya.

 |European Commission, Erasmus+, KA2 – Capacity-building in the Field of Higher Education|